Fast randomized least-squares solvers can be just as accurate and stable as classical direct solvers: Preconditioned iterative normal equations: Stability analysis

 The rest of this section will present a proof of this result.
-We will then discuss how this analysis extends to a broader class of algorithms in \cref{sec:extensions}.
-To simplify the presentation, we introduce some notation and assumptions which we globally enforce throughout this section:
+Analysis of SPIR and FOSSILS appears in \cref{sec:FOSSILS-analysis,sec:SPIR-analysis}.
+See \cref{sec:generalizing} for a slight generalization of \cref{thm:meta-stability}.
+To simplify the presentation, we introduce notation and assumptions which we enforce throughout this section: